 The Earth: An almost perfect sphere

 Contrary to popular belief, the Earth is not a perfect sphere.
-It has a shape known as an oblate spheroid, which means that it is slightly flattened at the poles and widened at the equator.
-This phenomenon is due to the centrifugal force generated by the rotation of the planet.
+It has a shape known as an oblate spheroid, meaning it is slightly flattened at the poles and widened at the equator.
+This phenomenon is due to the centrifugal force generated by the planet's rotation.
+If you want to delve deeper into the curiosities of the Earth's shape and its effects on gravity, you can visit NASA's GOES-16 satellite.

 The equatorial diameter of the Earth is approximately 12.756 kilometers, while the polar diameter is about 43 kilometers lessThis difference, although small, has implications for gravity and the distribution of the atmosphere.